remotesensorDJB/geospatialtechnology/PITCHME.md

 - Are they connected to one another?
 - Are they within a certain distance of each other?
 - Do they share the same attributes?
 Where?
+- How do nearby things relate to each other?
 +++
 With these questions in mind...
 +++